Minnesota–North Dakota men's ice hockey rivalry

 The Minnesota–North Dakota ice hockey rivalry is an intercollegiate ice hockey rivalry between the Minnesota Golden Gophers and North Dakota Fighting Hawks.
-The rivalry is between two of the most successful programs in the sport, as the teams have combined for 13 national titles and 43 Frozen Four appearances in the NCAA tournament.
+The rivalry is between two of the most successful programs in the sport, as the teams have combined for 13 national titles and 45 Frozen Four appearances in the NCAA tournament.
 Minnesota has met North Dakota five times in the national tournament, holding a narrow 3–2 advantage.
-The teams have played 292 official games through the 2019-20 season, with Minnesota leading 142–134–16.

-After the 2012–13 season, Minnesota moved to the newly-created Big Ten Conference, which began to sponsor ice hockey for the first time.
+After the 2012–13 season, Minnesota moved to the newly created Big Ten Conference, which began to sponsor ice hockey for the first time.
 Conference affiliation compelled the Gophers to leave the historic Western Collegiate Hockey Association, which the Gophers and Fighting Sioux had competed in together for 47 years.
 As a consequence of the move, the two would not play each other for two consecutive regular seasons, ending a run of 66 consecutive years of regular-season meetings, through they would meet in the 2014 Frozen Four.
 After the two year hiatus, the programs have scheduled non-conference matchups to preserve the rivalry, though the series no longer consists of the four game slate that constituted the old conference schedule.
-Nonetheless, the two programs continue to consider each other to be their most-heated foe.
-The non-conference meetings are scheduled to continue through the 2022-23 season.
+Nonetheless, the two programs continue to consider each other to be their most heated foe.
+The teams' non-conference meetings paused in 2024–25 before resuming play in the 2025–26 season, with meetings scheduled through the 2028–29 season.